 Quality and accessibility

-The WSIB is dedicated to ensuring Ontario workers with work-related hearing loss receive the quality services and equipment they require to address their hearing loss and improve their quality of life.
+We always want people with work-related noise-induced hearing loss to receive quality services and devices to address their hearing loss and improve their quality of life.

-The WSIB values its relationship with audiologists and hearing instrument practitioners and shares the common goal of ensuring that the optimal technology currently available in the marketplace is provided to our workers.
-We are confident that the products offered by our contracted manufacturers Bernafon, Phonak and Sivantos have the required range of hearing devices and technology to meet workers’ needs.
+We are confident that the products offered by our contracted vendors have the required wide range of hearing devices and technology to meet people’s needs.

 What you need to know

-Once the WSIB has confirmed a worker’s hearing loss is occupationally related, their audiologist or hearing instrument practitioner will work with them to select a hearing device from one of the WSIB’s three preferred manufacturers Bernafon, Phonak and Sivantos and submit a request to the WSIB for approval.
+Once the WSIB has confirmed someone’s hearing loss is work-related, their clinician will work with them to select a hearing device from one of our five contracted vendors and their associated companies (Audmet, Sonova, WS Audiology, GN Hearing Canada or Starkey) and submit a request to the WSIB for approval.